-Neurotechnology Tops Latest MINEX III Results in PIV Interoperability and Accuracy
+Neurotechnology Ranks First in Latest MINEX III Results

 The entire Neurotechnology biometric product line can be purchased from Neurotechnology and through distributors worldwide.
 For more information, go to www.neurotechnology.com.

-Neurotechnology is a developer of high-precision algorithms and software based on deep neural network (DNN) and other AI-related technologies.
-The company offers a range of products for biometric fingerprint, face, iris, palmprint and voice identification as well as AI, computer vision, object recognition and robotics.
-Drawing from years of academic research in the fields of neuroinformatics, image processing and pattern recognition, Neurotechnology was founded in 1990 in Vilnius, Lithuania and released its first fingerprint identification system in 1991.
-Since that time the company has released more than 130 products and version upgrades.
-More than 3000 system integrators, security companies and hardware providers integrate Neurotechnology's algorithms into their products, with millions of customer installations worldwide.
-Neurotechnology's algorithms have achieved top results in independent technology evaluations, including NIST MINEX and IREX.
+Neurotechnology is a developer of high-precision algorithms and software based on deep neural networks and other AI-related technologies.
+The company was launched in 1990 in Vilnius, Lithuania, with the key idea of using neural networks for various applications, such as biometric person identification, computer vision, robotics and artificial intelligence.
+Since the first release of its fingerprint identification system in 1991, the company has delivered more than 200 products and version upgrades.
+More than 3,000 system integrators, security companies and hardware providers in more than 140 countries integrate Neurotechnology's algorithms into their products.
+The company's algorithms have achieved top results in independent technology evaluations, including NIST MINEX, PFT, FRVT, IREX and FVC-onGoing.

 Jennifer Allen Newton